 Virtual Visits are not an insurance product, health care provider or a health plan.
 Unless otherwise required, benefits are available only when services are delivered through a Designated Virtual Network Provider.
 Virtual Visits are not intended to address emergency or life-threatening medical conditions and should not be used in those circumstances.
 Services may not be available at all times or in all locations.
-Payment for Virtual Visit services does not cover pharmacy charges; members must pay for prescriptions (if any) separately.
-The Designated Virtual Visit Provider's reduced rate for a Virtual Visit is subject to change at any time.

-Convenience care clinic - These clinics - such as MinuteClinic[®] or Baylor Scott & White - are located inside retail stores.
+Convenience care clinic - These clinics - such as MinuteClinic® or Baylor Scott & White - are located inside retail stores.
 If you can't get to the doctor's office and the condition is not urgent or an emergency, you may find this a great alternative for minor health conditions.
 PPO members pay a \$25 copay.
+HDP members pay the cost of the service until your deductible is met, then you pay 20% of the service cost.

 Urgent care center - Urgent care centers - such as PrimaCare - offer treatment for non-life-threatening injuries or illnesses, including sprains, minor infections and minor burns.
 PPO members pay a \$35 copay.
+HDP members pay the cost of the service until your deductible is met, then you pay 20% of the service cost.